Bjarte Lunde Aarsheim: Viking

 In Januar 2016, he was hired as a player developer for his former club Viking.
 Ten months later, in November 2016, he left his role as player developer to become assistant coach of the club, with Ian Burchnall becoming head coach.
 One year later, after the relegation of Viking to the First Division, Burchnall was sacked, and Lunde Aarsheim led the team in the last two matches of the 2017 season.
 On 19 December 2017, Viking appointed Bjarne Berntsen as head coach, with Lunde Aarsheim continuing as an assistant coach.
 He served as an assistant coach under Berntsen for three seasons, in which the club earned promotion to the top division in 2018, and won the Norwegian Football Cup in 2019.

 On 26 November 2020, it was announced that Bjarne Berntsen would leave Viking after the 2020 season.
 Simultaneously, it was announced that Lunde Aarsheim and Morten Jensen would replace Berntsen, taking over as joint head coaches on two-year contracts.
 Like Lunde Aarsheim, Jensen was also an assistant coach at the club before being appointed head coach.
 They took charge ahead of the 2021 season.
 Viking finished the 2021 season in third place, and on 25 March 2022, the head coaches' contracts were extended until the end of the 2025 season.
 On 25 November 2024, the contracts were extended until the end of the 2028 season.
+Viking won the 2025 Eliteserien, the club's first league title since 1991, with Aarsheim and Jensen being named Coaches of the Year.